-We evaluate the effectiveness of our SEN provision in the following ways:
+We evaluate the effectiveness of our SEND provision in the following ways:

-SEND pupils are championed at all pupil progress meetings, termly, by the SENCo, where progress and attainment (numerical data and objective specific assessment) for all SEND pupils is reviewed and provision from the previous term is evaluated.
+SEND pupils are reviewed at all termly pupil progress meetings including evaluating their SEND support plans.
 New targets and provision mapping is then set up for the term ahead.
-In addition, pupil voice is conducted on a regular basis with all SEND pupils and interventions and support activities are observed to evaluate their quality and impact.
+In addition, pupil voice is conducted on a regular basis with all SEND pupils and interventions and support activities are observed to evaluate their quality & impact.

-Our arrangements for assessing and reviewing the progress of pupils with SEN are as follows:
+Our arrangements for assessing and reviewing the progress of pupils with SEND are as follows:

 All pupils are assessed on an on-going, formative basis using the school's assessment and tracking system.
 Where needed, children are tracked using small step progression on an individual basis dependent on the child's needs.
 Individual provision mapping for each SEND pupil is completed and updated termly, with targets set for each term.
-These assessments are reviewed termly at Pupil Progress Meetings with the Principal, SENCO Lead and class teachers.
+These assessments are reviewed termly at Pupil Progress Meetings.
+To guide this process, we adhere to the Plan, Do, and Review cycle, which involves the class teacher leading with support from the SENCO, when necessary.
+We greatly value the input of the child in this process, and their thoughts are collected and documented throughout the year.
+We also create One Page Profiles with the children to ensure their voice is heard.

-Our approach to teaching pupils with SEN includes:
+Our approach to teaching pupils with SEND includes: